© 2025 St. Louis Public Radio

 The decision comes a week after a memo, written by St. Louis Planning and Urban Design Agency Executive Director Don Roe, said the city's nearly 70-year-old zoning code cannot adequately manage the complex land use concerns brought by data center projects.

-Roe included the memo as an informational item ahead of a Planning Commission meeting last week at which Schweitzer and other members discussed data centers in the city.
+Roe included the memo as an informational item ahead of a Planning Commission meeting last week at which Schweitzer and other members discussed data centers.

 Roe suggested the city consider “rapidly” enacting zoning regulations to address the land use concerns brought by data centers — including an amendment to ensure data centers are not put in "inappropriate locations” in the interim and an update to a benchmarking ordinance that would ensure transparency over large data centers’ energy use.